 CEOS response:

 Precipitation Virtual Constellation is studying post GPM mission, including three frequency precipitation radar (Ku, Ka and W bands).
 In the study, long-term strategy for the precipitation radar and precipitation mission will be developed.
+It is useful to note that potentialities of assimilating SMOS/SMAP data to improve rainfall estimates derived from GPM series of satellites.

 CEOS notes that issues of provision of satellite measurements on an operational basis is a question for individual Members and their governments, but that the ability to explain how a particular mission would form part of a coherent international satellite observing system is a powerful input to funding decisions.
 CEOS further notes that the successful application of data from non-operational programs to deliver results to influential users, and effective communication of the impact and relevant of those applications by those users to key decision makers, is an important step in transitioning to an operational basis.
 This would be an area where CEOS would greatly welcome the support of the GEO IGWCO in working with user communities.
 GEO support and GEO member commitments will be requested to ensure continuity of supply for these instruments.